UofM-Final-Project/Home_Gardeners_Analysis/README.md

 ## Data Exploration Phase
 In efforts to understand the historical weather data available within the dataset and identify which values would be ideal for the Machine Learning Model, we pulled in data in JSON and CSV formats.
 The dataset contains daily 21 years of weather observations from the 7 counties that make up the Twin Cities metro.
 After cleaning the data, we have 27 observation stations with 126,400 rows of observation data containing the following: Observation Date, Average Degrees, Maximum Degrees, Minimum Degrees, Precipitation, Snowfall and Snow depth.
 We transformed and cleaned data using Python Pandas in Jupyter Notebook.
 We also created a Minnesota counties lookup table from a US Census CSV file to provide county names where the weather data only provided county codes.

+View the Scripts Readme [here](https://github.com/UofM-Final-Project/Home_Gardeners_Analysis/blob/main/scripts/readme.md) for information on how to setup your environment.

 ### Detailed Source Information
 **Weather Data** - Primary data source for historical data formatted in JSON retrieved via API